attivio/searchui/DevelopersGuide.md

 | --- | --- |
 | search-ui/search-ui-server/target/search-ui-server-0.0.1-SNAPSHOT.war | WAR file to be deployed to web server, outside of Attivio, such as Tomcat.
 See [Search UI - Deploying to Tomcat](https://answers.attivio.com/display/extranet55/Search+UI+-+Deploying+to+Tomcat) for more information. |
 | search-ui/search-ui-module/target/search-ui-module-0.0.1-SNAPSHOT-dist.zip | External module to be deployed within the Attivio Admin UI.
 See the installation instructions on [Search UI Download](https://answers.attivio.com/display/extranet55/Search+UI+Download) to deploy your application as an alternative to the download available on that page. |

+## Contribute
+If you extend Search UI with a new feature or improve it in any way, we'd love to know about and possibly pull your changes into the original project for other to enjoy.
+If you are hoping to contribute back to the original repository, you can send a request to us to pull your fork into our repository by submitting a [pull request](https://help.github.com/articles/about-pull-requests).